I will edit and add information as I find it (or pm sent it as several people have already done), but here is the base!

 Females will lay one egg about every 2 days, and can collect a clutch of 3-12 eggs.
 Twelve is a high number, though, and clutches are usually closer to 4-6.
 However, if you remove the eggs as she lays them, she will continue to lay through the breeding season.
 They do not use enclosed nesting boxes as far as I'm aware.

 Be aware when breeding that not all colors/patterns will breed true (like silver pied to silver pied will not produce 100% silver pied).
 Others will breed true (ie: India blue to India blue will produce 100% India blue... providing none of the blues are split to another color).
+Some birds can be 'split', which means they are carrying genes for a color they are not displaying... for instance, a blue split white bird will look blue but be able to produce white chicks if bred to white.
 Some colors, like cameo, are sex linked.
-This means that one gender will not not display the colors (but will carry the color).
-Some birds can be 'split', which means they are carrying genes for a color they are not displaying... for instance, a blue split white bird will look blue but be able to produce white chicks if bred to white.
+Females cannot carry sex-linked colors.

 Diseases and medications: